• Skip to primary navigation

 • Garnish this Mongolian beef with sesame seeds, scallions, or green onions.

-• Vegetables can be added to this slow cooker version, such as green peppers or bell pepper.
+• Vegetables can be added to this slow cooker version, such as green peppers or bell peppers.

 Serving Suggestions